GSA/fpki-guides/_includes/apple_trust_store_installation.md

 	$ shasum -a 256 {DOWNLOAD_LOCATION}/fcpca.crt
     ```

-#### Email Us for a downloadable copy
+#### Email us for a downloadable copy

-Email us at fpki@gsa.gov to request an out-of-band copy of COMMON to download.
+Email us at fpki@gsa.gov to request an out-of-band copy of COMMON for download.

 ### Install Options